vippsas/vipps-solutions/static-qr-at-pos/README.md

 ### Step 3: The customer scans the QR

-When the customer scans the QR, your system will receive a notification that the customer is ready to pay with Vipps or MobilePay.
+When the customer scans the QR, your system will receive a notification that the customer is ready to pay with Vipps MobilePay.
 The notification will contain a token the merchant can use to start a payment.

 ### Step 4: Send the payment request